Despite their fur coat, cats can feel the cold. Fur acts as insulation, but its effectiveness is limited.

 Cats are at risk of hypothermia, a potentially life-threatening condition in which the body temperature is too low.

-Frostbite is the damage or possible death to the skin and the underlying tissues due to prolonged exposure to extreme cold, which causes water in the tissues to freeze.
+Frostbite is the damage or possible death to the skin and the underlying tissues due to prolonged exposure to extreme cold, which causes the water in the tissues to freeze.
 This results in the rupture of surrounding cells and their death.
 Areas with less or no hair such as the ears and feet are particularly vulnerable.

 Osteoarthritis is a painful condition in which the shock-absorbing cartilage which cushions the joints wears down and is eventually lost.
 Cold and damp weather can increase pain in cats with arthritis.